 Land Trust Alliance of British Columbia LTABC 201-569 Johnson Street Street, BC V8W 1M2 Ph: (250) 590-1921 LTABC provides conservation programs and services to its 35 member land trusts across BC as well as land owners, governments, volunteers and others in the environmental protection sector.

-Langham Court Theatre (home of the Victoria Theatre Guild & Dramatic School) 805 Langham Court Victoria, BC V8V 4J3 Ph: (250) 384-2142 Join the volunteers that have made Langham Court Theatre the longest running community theatre in Western Canada.
-Volunteers are involved in our six main stage shows (SEPT – JUNE), in our costume loft, front of house, shop, events and theatre administration.
+Langham Court Theatre (home of the Langham Court Theatre Society) 805 Langham Court Victoria, BC V8V 4J3 Ph: 250 384-2142 Join the volunteers that have made Langham Court Theatre the longest running community theatre in Western Canada.
+Volunteers are involved in our five main stage shows (October – June), in our costume loft, front of house, scene shop, events and theatre administration.

 Leadership Victoria 306 – 620 View Street Victoria, BC V8W 1J6 Ph: (250) 386-2269 Leadership Victoria provides emerging decision makers with opportunities to develop and practice leadership skills.
 The 9 month program emphasizes practical experience and exposes participants to current regional issues as a context for skill building.